-- 33. Pursuant to sections 298-300A of the Corporations Act, the Directors' Report must include: - A. details of directors' emoluments. - B. details of all related-party transactions. - C. a copy of the independent audit report. - D. details of compliance with the ASX Principles of Good Corporate Governance.
+- 33. Pursuant to sections 298-300A of the Corporations Act, the Directors' Report must include: - A. details of directors' emoluments. - B. details of all related-party transactions. - C. a copy of the independent audit report. - D. details of compliance with the ASX Corporate Governance Principles and Recommendations.